Skip to main content

 "name" is requiredEvery subscription needs a unique name field

-"event" is requiredSpecify one of the eight event types
+"event" is requiredSpecify one of the nine event types

 "prompt" is requiredProvide inline text or a file path